deyanyosifov/repDilPCR/README.md

 Although the primary goal of the program is to enable analysis of qPCR data via the dilution-replicate approach, the statistical and plotting functions can also be used with preprocessed data (relative expression values) obtained by usual assay designs and evaluation methods.

 ## Installation
 The program can be installed on a local computer or on a server (see below).
 Alternatively, users can freely access and use a working installation hosted on a server at the German Cancer Research Center in Heidelberg, Germany (https://repdilpcr.eu).
-This service is anonymous, does not require registration and complies with common standards for protection of user data: raw data uploaded by the user are processed on the server and used to generate results that can be downloaded by the user; after the user closes the session by closing the browser window all uploaded data and processed results are automatically deleted from the server (**Warning: if you use a local installation of repDlPCR, do not store your data in the folder where repDilPCR is installed!**).
+This service is anonymous, does not require registration and complies with common standards for protection of user data: raw data uploaded by the user are processed on the server and used to generate results that can be downloaded by the user; after the user closes the session by closing the browser window all uploaded data and processed results are automatically deleted from the server (**Warning: if you use a local installation of repDilPCR, do not store your data in the folder where repDilPCR is installed!**).

 #### Prerequisites for installation
 * A working installation of R (version 3.6.0 or more recent) on a computer with a Linux or Windows operating system.
 (Theoretically MacOS should be possible, too, but I haven't had the chance to test whether it works.)
 The RStudio integrated development environment is recommended for convenient use of the script but not required.